breakerbay/cas-express-api-chatgpt/README.md

 ## Model Prompt 1

 Following the pattern of the above code can you also provide ChecklistGroup code for the operations defined in the attached checklist-groups.yaml file?

+## Model Prompt 2

+A RESTful API is being developed using Node.js, Express and Typescript to match OpenAPI specfications.
+The project containing the Typescript code is structured as follows

+├── src
+│   ├── controllers
+│   ├── routes
+│   ├── models
+│   ├── config
+│   ├── app.ts
+├── .env
+├── package.json
+└── tsconfig.json

+The models directory contains the Typescript interface classes that match the component schemas defined in the OpenAPI specifications.

+Routes are defined using the Express Router

+const router = express.Router();
+router.get('/accounts', getAccounts);

+with Controllers creating the functions (e.g. getAccounts) that query a MySqL Database and create JSON responses.

+JSON Array returned by functions such as getAccounts take the form:

+[
+  { ... },
+  { ... }
+]

+Following the pattern described above code can you provide ChecklistType code for the operations defined in the attached checklist-types.yaml file?

 ## User with Projects
 ```